akashsb15/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 # Code Book

+The structure of the names of the variables are mostly the same as the original dataset.
+However, while combining the train and test datasets, the subject ID and the activity (i.e, the label, e.g - WALKING) were added to the set of variables.

+The variables are renamed in such a manner that all the names are descriptive and convey a clear meaning.
+Also, special characters in variable names are removed if it did not make sense.

+The two newly added variables, Subject ID (takes a number between 1 and 30) denotes the subject and the Activity label which takes the value one among WALKING, WALKING_UPSTAIRS, WALING_DOWNSTAIRS, SITTING, STANDING or LAYING.
+The other variables are as in the original dataset except for the change in the variable names.

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals TIME_acceleration-XYZ and TIME_gyroscope-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (TIME_body_acceleration-XYZ and TIME_gravity_acceleration-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (TIME_body_acceleration_jerk-XYZ and TIME_body_gyroscope_jerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (TIME_body_acceleration_magnitude_, TIME_gravity_acceleration_magnitude_, TIME_body_acceleration_jerk_magnitude_, TIME_body_gyroscope_magnitude, TIME_body_gyroscope_jerk_magnitude_).